 However, it can still cause discomfort to those around.
-According to the American Academy of Otolaryngology, 45% of adults snore occasionally compared to 25% of regular snorers.
+According to the American Academy of Otolaryngology, 45% of adults snore occasionally and 25% of adults are regular snorers.

 Common causes of snoring

-During the sleep phase, the tissues of the palate and throat relax.
+During sleep, the tissues of the palate and throat relax.
 For some people, these tissues partially obstruct the passage of air and begin to vibrate during breathing.
 Snoring can be caused or accentuated by one of the following factors:

 - Weight gain